Find out your soil type

-Knowing your soil type is very important, as it determines which plants will thrive there.
-Knowing your soil type enables to you to choose the plants best suited to your garden.
+Knowing your soil type is very important, as it determines which plants will thrive and to choose the plants best suited to your garden.

 Depending on the size of your plot, test the soil from different areas, as it can vary enormously.
 If possible, create main planting areas where the soil is good, saving poorer conditions for hard landscaping, where soil quality is less important.